Improving Video Instance Segmentation via Temporal Pyramid Routing: Introduction

-1) We propose a novel framework named Temporal Pyramid Routing for temporal dynamic multi-scale representation learning.
-In particular, we design two main components including Dynamic Aligned Cell Routing and Cross Pyramid Routing to aggregate features from the previous frame while keeping efficiency.

-2) Our TPR is a plug-in module and we append our TPR into several image instance segmentation methods to perform temporal dynamic routing for VIS task.
+1) We propose a novel framework named Temporal Pyramid Routing for temporal dynamic multiscale representation learning.
+In particular, we design two main components, including Dynamic Aligned Cell Routing and Cross Pyramid Routing to aggregate features from the previous frame while keeping efficiency.
+2) Our TPR is a plug-in module where we append it into several image segmentation methods to perform temporal dynamic routing for two different video segmentation tasks, including video instance segmentation and video panoptic segmentation.
 3) Detailed experiments and analyses on the YouTube-VIS dataset indicate our proposed TPR's efficacy in improving the accuracy and keeping light-weight.
 Our method improves baselines by a significant margin.
+Our method achieves the state-of-the-art results \textit{under the online inference setting}.
+We further verify the generality of TPR on Video Panoptic Segmentation (VPS).